law-ILA-governmental-entities-and-officials | interlocutory appeals | Tex. Civ. Prac. & Rem. Code Ann. § 51.014(a)(8)

 plea to the jurisdiction governmental immunity, prompt payment act, quantum meruit)

-Appellant, Harris County Flood Control District, appeals from the denial of its plea to the jurisdiction on the claims of appellee,
+Appellant, Harris County Flood Control District, appeals from the denial of its plea to the jurisdiction on the claims of appellee, Great

-waived its immunity relative to those claims, we reverse and dismiss in part, affirm in part, and remand.
+immunity relative to those claims, we reverse and dismiss in part, affirm in part, and remand.

 AFFIRMED IN PART; REVERSED & REMANDED IN PART: Opinion by Chief Justice Hedges